carlwoodward/snowflake-sql-buildkite-plugin/README.md

 | Extensible programming model | Yes | Yes |
 | Control retries | Yes | Yes |

-Buildkite excels in extensibility because it allows developers to use any technology (by working at an OS / Docker level) and stiches interactions together through YAML.
+Buildkite excels in extensibility because it allows developers to use any technology (by working at an OS / Docker level) and stitches interactions together through YAML.

 - Buildkite's hybrid architecture gives large customers control over their infrastructure without having to host user interfaces and connectors to alerting systems.
 - Existing plugin ecosystem makes it simple to connect with external systems for alerting.